martinasmtpg/Multiply-And-Quadrate-Two-Number-Without-Using-Multiplication/README.md

 # Multiply-And-Quadrate-Two-Number-Without-Using-Multiplication
-Console Program how to multiply two number without using multiplication with C#
+Console Program how to multiply and quadrate two number without using multiplication with C#